 In addition to deposits, decisions based on remote site information, the present invention also allows deposits of any number, combination, and dollar amounts of deposit, and checks based upon decisions made regarding the customer by information stored at the central site.
 This information can be loaded onto the central site and communicated to the remote processor as part of the interactive exchange of data during the process of validating the deposit.
-Additionally, this information while being preloaded on the remote processor can also be updated on a
+Additionally, this information while being pre-loaded on the remote processor can also be updated on a regular basis.

-Once complete deposit data is received by the central site processor at the bank of first deposit's central site, it is 5 passed to the central site's check processing, deposit, and cash management, etc., systems for processing.
-As an alternative, if the remote site or central site is being used as a collection center for deposits from other institutions, the deposit information can be passed to the other institutions 10 check processing, deposit, and cash management, etc., systems for processing.
-The image of the checks can be used to either print the customer statements (for items drawn on the bank of first deposit or routed through the normal check clearing paths (i.e. directly to clearing and correspondent 15 banks or through the FRB electronic clearing process).
-If the maker or maker bank(s) require physical checks for their internal purposes, a duplicate check is printed by either the bank of first deposit's central site, or the maker bank or by the maker banks FRB, or by print centers arranged for by 20 remote site or overall service provider or by third parties for the purpose of printing the checks.
+Once complete deposit data is received by the central site processor at the bank of first deposit's central site, it is passed to the central site's check processing, deposit, and cash management, etc., systems for processing.
+As an alternative, if the remote site or central site is being used as a collection center for deposits from other institutions, the deposit information can be passed to the other institutions check processing, deposit, and cash management, etc., systems for processing.
+The image of the checks can be used to either print the customer statements (for items drawn on the bank of first deposit or routed through the normal check clearing paths (i.e. directly to clearing and correspondent banks or through the FRB electronic clearing process).
+If the maker or maker bank(s) require physical checks for their internal purposes, a duplicate check is printed by either the bank of first deposit's 5 central site, or the maker bank or by the maker banks FRB.

-Once received by the maker bank, the check image or duplicate printed check is processed by the maker bank through their computer systems and included as per their 25 policies in their customer statements.
+Once received by the maker bank, the check image or duplicate printed check is processed by the maker bank through their computer systems and included as per their policies in their customer statements.
 Checks returned to the depositor for any reason will take the reverse path back to the depositor.
-Any re-depositing of items by the original depositor is done using the either the printed duplicate paper item (if there is one) or the original endorsed image created 30 and stored at the bank of first deposit's central site.
+Any re-depositing of items by the original depositor is done using the either the printed duplicate paper item (if there is one) or the original endorsed image created and stored 15 at the bank of first deposit's central site.

-All transmission of data preferably undergoes digital signature verification and certification and data encryption to ensure privacy and confidentiality of the data being transmitted.
-In addition, the check images will be stored on a 35 document storage database at the remote site or bank of first deposit as well as Internet enabled and accessible database (s).
-The information on these database(s) will be available to the depositor and research personnel at the bank of first deposit's central site under security control through remote 40 access such as Internet access.
+All transmission of data preferably undergoes digital signature verification and certification and data encryption to ensure privacy and confidentiality of the data being transmitment storage database at the remote site or bank of first deposit as well as Internet enabled and accessible database(s).
+The information on these database(s) will be available to the depositor and research personnel at the bank of first deposit's central site under security control through remote access such 25 as Internet access.

-The system includes computer hardware, computer software, apparatus, and methodology that enables individuals, businesses, and all types of organizations (both for profit and non-profit) to capture and securely transmit check images 45 (including, but not limited to, personal checks, business checks, travelers checks, money orders, merchant coupons, food coupons, line of credit checks, etc.), deposit information, and other information from remote locations (i.e., locations that could include the financial institution's remote 50 locations, other financial institution's locations, businesses, private residences, etc.), for the purpose of having those checks credited to the depositing individual's or organization's bank account(s) and having the check images (and/or nels for ultimate delivery to the maker bank for payment out of the maker's account.
+The system includes computer hardware, computer software, apparatus, and methodology that enables individuals, businesses, and all types of organizations (both for profit and non-profit) to capture and securely transmit check images 30 (including, but not limited to, personal checks, business checks, travelers checks, money orders, merchant coupons, food coupons, line of credit checks, etc.), deposit information, and other information from remote locations (i.e., locations that could include the financial institution's remote 35 locations, other financial institution's locations, businesses, private residences, etc.), for the purpose of having those checks credited to the depositing individual's or organization's bank account(s) and having the check images (and/or physical checks) entered into the bank check clearing chan-40 nels for ultimate delivery to the maker bank for payment out of the maker's account.